We have been speaking with a lot of our current and prospective clients lately about the importance...

 Employee Centricity

-For most institutions, these practices are remnants of by gone days when there were more students who wanted an education than were there spots available, days when students had fewer educational choices, and when the majority of our students were 18-22 year olds that didn't also have to deal with families, jobs, and other modern distractions.
-Regrettably, for many schools these old habits of being employee centric and failing to consider what is best for students is causing a decrease in student satisfaction, lower enrollment for their institution, and is serving as a barrier to their students' success.
+For most institutions, these practices are remnants of bygone days when there were more students who wanted an education than were there spots available, days when students had fewer educational choices, and when the majority of our students were 18- to 22-year-olds that didn't also have to deal with families, jobs, and other modern distractions.
+Regrettably, for many schools, these old habits of being employee-centric and failing to consider what is best for students are causing a decrease in student satisfaction, lower enrollment for their institution, and is serving as a barrier to their students' success.

 Market Driven